Welcome to my Step by Step Tutorial on On How to Install GSLL aka

 PATH exactly as written, next to Variable name:

-Copy the Section Below in the Box and then Paste it inside the Variable value: box.
-Make sure to get all the text inside the box.
+Copy the paths below and then Paste it inside the Variable value: box.
+Make sure to get all of it.
 Then after you Paste the text inside the box, change the Drive Letters in all the paths i/e C: to reflect your Drive Letter, if different.

 Note: It is Recommended that, for the purposes of this Tutorial, that you didn’t change anything about the paths where you installed all the software to, other than the Drive Letter.